The BEST Vegetarian Chili

 Upon returning home, I set to work with a few goals in mind, namely ease and flavor: I wanted it to feel as effortless (or nearly so) as the weeknight chili recipe mentioned above, but just as satisfying with good heat, smoke, and heft.

-This recipe is the product of my experiments, a hearty mix of both beans and bulgur, a heap of vegetables, spices, and umami-rich pantry staples.
+This recipe is the product of my experiments, a hearty mix of both beans and bulgur (or quinoa), a heap of vegetables, spices, and umami-rich pantry staples.
 It has nice spice and smoke, thanks to chipotles in adobo sauce, cumin, and chili powder.
 It yields a good amount — about 6 quarts — and it freezes well.
 I find it deeply comforting, and I hope you will, too.

 Here are the details: